g-otn/GameServerEC2Discord/README.md

 ## Troubleshooting

 ### SSH

+You most likely will want to SSH into your instance at least once to maybe upload an existing save / world or to modify server configuration.

 I recommend using some UI application to help navigate and manage files via SSH like [VS Code Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer).